More and more couples are recognising the benefit of working with a planner and we’ve seen huge growth in this area of the industry.

 It’s all in the details

 Another key skill a planner will bring to the party is their attention to detail.
+They will ensure that you’ve booked everything you need and that nothing has been missed.
 They will put together a detailed plan of your day and share it with all suppliers.
 And they will be there throughout the big day to make sure this plan is executed perfectly.

 The exact list of things a planner will do will vary depending on your ideas and your individual wedding plans so be sure you are clear about what your planner is and isn’t going to do for you.